If you are logged in

 Framework of design thinking

-Case study of design thinking and innovation at Singapore Airlines
+Case studies of design thinking and innovation at Apple and Singapore Airlines

 2. Five Action Phases of Design Thinking